unixbox-net/lh/README.md

   lh
   ```

-  The installer automatically builds .rpm packages and a binary file.
+  The installer automatically builds an .rpm packages and binary files.
 It will attempt to install
-  via dnf and should work with any version of Rhel, Fedora, CentOS, Alma, Rocky... maybe Oracle, Scientific,
+  via DNF (aka) it "should" install to any version of Rhel, Fedora, CentOS, Alma, Rocky...
-  and Amazon Linux? not sure..
-I test with rocky 8.
+  and perhaps Oracle, Scientific, and Amazon Linux? ikd, this one is tested on rocky 8.9

     output includes: binaries & rpm
       ~/lh/rpmbuild/BUILD/lh-1.0.0/lh (compiled binary)
       ~/lh/rpmbuild/RPMS/x86_64/lh-1.0.0-1.el8.x86_64.rpm (package)

-  but you can build it on any clang system that uses traditional posix commands.
+  or build to taste on any posix system

   Depedicies
   ```bash